Hard Candy Christmas: Covers

 In 1997, the song was covered by RuPaul on the album Ho, Ho, Ho featuring Michelle Visage and Barbara Mitchell.
 The song has also been recorded by indie rocker Dan Bryk, and former Sixpence None The Richer vocalist Leigh Nash on their respective 2006 releases Christmas Record and Wishing for This.

 The Venture Bros. released a version of the song in 2005 as performed by Henchmen Nos.
 21 and 24 and The Monarch.

 June Carter Cash performed the song on the 1982 Johnny Cash Christmas special on CBS Television.

 In 2001, the song was covered by The Torpedoes on their CD Hard Rock Candy Christmas.

 In 2008, Kristine W released a dance cover version, remixed by Paul Goodyear, on her EP Hey Mr. Christmas.

 In 2012, Tracey Thorn recorded a version of the song for her Christmas album Tinsel and Lights.

 In 2014, LeAnn Rimes recorded a version of the song for her Christmas EP One Christmas: Chapter 1.

 In 2015, Cyndi Lauper recorded a cover of the song for her 2016 album Detour as a duet with Alison Krauss.

 In 2016, Reba McEntire recorded a cover of the song for her 2016 album My Kind of Christmas.

 In 2016, The Nymphs's Inger Lorre, Eric James Contreras, and Marshall O’boy recorded a cover of the song for Amazon's Acoustic Christmas album.

 In 2020, Liz Callaway included a cover of "Hard Candy Christmas" on her 2020 Christmas album, Comfort and Joy (An Acoustic Christmas).
+Also, Ralph recorded a cover of this song as a single.

-Zach Top also covered Hard Candy Christmas in 2023.
+Zach Top recorded a cover of the song in 2023.